trinodb/trino/presto-docs/src/main/sphinx/admin/spill.rst

 The mechanism is similar to OS level page swapping.
 However, it is implemented on the application level to address specific needs of Presto.

-Properties related to spilling are described in :ref:`tuning-spilling`.
+Properties related to spilling are described in :doc:`properties-spilling`.

 Memory Management and Spill
 ---------------------------